-You may pay less Council Tax for a property you own or rent that’s not your main home.

-You’ll have to pay Council Tax on an empty and unfurnished home, but you may qualify for a discount.
-It’s up to your council to decide whether you get a discount and how much you get.

-(NEWER)

-You may pay less Council Tax for a property you own or rent that’s not your main home.
+You’ll usually have to pay Council Tax on a property you own or rent that’s not your main home, such as holiday homes.

 You’ll usually have to pay Council Tax on an empty home, but your council can decide to give you a discount - the amount is up to them.
 Contact your council to ask about a discount.